twbs/bootstrap/site/content/docs/4.5/components/tooltips.md

       <td>string | function</td>
       <td>''</td>
       <td>
-        <p>Add classes to the popover when it is shown.
+        <p>Add classes to the tooltip when it is shown.
 Note that these classes will be added in addition to any classes specified in the template.
-To add mutiple classes, separate them with spaces: <code>'a b'</code>.</p>
+To add multiple classes, separate them with spaces: <code>'a b'</code>.</p>
         <p>You can also pass a function that should return a single string containing additional class names.</p>
       </td>
     </tr>